 11-14-1939 Wendy Carlos – Born in Pawtucket, Rhode Island.
 She is an American musician and composter best known for her electronic music and film scores.
 She helped in the development of the Moog synthesizer, the first commercially available keyboard instrument created by Robert Moog.
 Carlos’ album Switched-On Bach (1968) won her three Grammy Awards.
 She composed the score to two Stanley Kubrick films — A Clockwork Orange (1971) and The Shining (1980).
 In 1982, she did the score for Walt Disney Productions Tron.
 In 1979, Carlos raised public awareness of transgender issues by disclosing she had been living as a woman since at least 1968, and in 1972 had undergone sex reassignment surgery.

 11-14-1981 Russell Tovey – Born in Billericay, United Kingdom.
-He is an English actor with numerous television, film and stage credits.
-He is also known for his portrayal of the character Rudge in both the original London and Broadway stage version, and later the film, of The History Boys.
+He is an English actor with numerous television, film, and stage credits.
+He is also known for his portrayal of the character Rudge in both the original London and Broadway stage version and later the film, of The History Boys.
 He played Kevin Matheson on the HBO original series Looking.
+Tovey is openly gay.